Discrimination Under Kansas Law

 How can Employment Discrimination be Proven in Kansas?

 This can be shown if the employer has a history of mistreating people of the same status, or if individuals testify regarding the employer's specific statements that a reasonable person would conclude are biased.
-Furthermore, employers may be held liable for firing someone or retaliating against them because they brought a discrimination lawsuit.
+Moreover, employers may be held liable for firing someone or retaliating against them because they brought a discrimination lawsuit.

-The procedure for pursuing an employment discrimination claim is complicated, since it involves filing a claim with specific agencies.
+The procedure for pursuing an employment discrimination claim is complicated, since it involves filing a claim with particular agencies.
 A Topeka, Kansas lawyer can help you file in a timely manner, and while your case is pending, they can assist you in pursuing any available remedies.